next-exp/sw-docs/docs/source/eutropia.rst

 Combine **PSF**\ s
 ::::::::::::::::::

 In order to produce an accurate **PSF**, a large number of events is needed.
-At the same time, it is neither possible nor efficient to process large number of events at once.
+At the same time, it is neither possible nor efficient to process a large number of events at once.
 The approach is thus to produce **PSF**\ s with fewer events and merge them afterwards.
 This option is available both within the city and externally as a separate tool.
 Because the city accepts many input files, it will run the **PSF** generation for each file independently and merge them later.
 The external tool follows the exact same methodology [#]_.

 A **PSF** value is by construction an average of normalized charges.
 Therefore, an arbitrary number of **PSF** entries with values :math:`p_k` produced with :math:`n_k` events can be combined into a single entry with value :math:`\frac{\Sigma p_k \cdot n_k}{\Sigma n_k}` and :math:`\Sigma n_k` events.
 Each bin of the **PSF** is combined with the corresponding bin of all **PSF**\ s available.